purfect-labs/Sift/README.md

 **SerpAPI setup** (one-time):
 1. Sign up at [serpapi.com](https://serpapi.com) — free tier gives 100 searches/month
 2. Copy your API key from the dashboard
-3. Paste it in JobDash Settings → SerpAPI Key, or add to `~/.jobdash/.env`:
+3. Paste it in Sift Settings → SerpAPI Key, or add to `~/.Sift/.env`:
    ```
    SERP_API_KEY=your_key_here
    ```